EdgeOne CLI

 Parameter Description

--t, --token: API Token for CI/CD pipelines (required)
+-t, --token: API Token for CI/CD pipeline (required)

--e, --env: Target deployment environment, available values: production or preview (default: production)
+-e, --env: deployment target environment, available values: production or preview (default production)

 CI Pipeline Example